Postgraduate Certificate in Education in Senior and Further Education and Training Teaching

 Please Note:

 Students who do not have conversational competence in at least one of South Africa’s official languages over and above English and Afrikaans, will be required to complete a conversational language competency certificate in isiXhosa (Cape Town Campus) or isiZulu (Johannesburg Campus) before completing this qualification.
+This is offered online and is free to students.

 See SACAP’s full Admissions Policy here